 Note that we are inheriting not from android.app.Fragment but from android.support.v4.app.Fragment.
-The latter is the Fragment implementation from the ACL, and so this can be used across Android versions.
+The latter is the Fragment implementation from the Android Support package, and so this can be used across Android versions.

 The onCreateView() implementation inflates a layout which happens to have a WebView in it: